|Descendants of HermanWilliam De Ville|

 Notes for JOHN HENRY REUTER JR:

 John was a mail carrier.
 He resided at 1316 Palmwood Ave, Toledo, Ohio.
-Dad's family lived with John and Anna for most several years.
+Dad's family lived with John and Emma (Hattie) for most several years.

 John died of a cerebral hemorrage.
 He also suffered from hypertension.